What Do I Need to Know Before I Apply?

 We recognize that deciding to leave high school to come to college early is a big decision, one which must be carefully considered by both students and their families.
 To this end, we provide multiple opportunities for interested parties to investigate the Robinson Center and the UW Academy program prior to applying, and even after they have been formally accepted.
 We want all of our students to be able to make informed decisions about early entrance and to have the chance to ask themselves whether the UW Academy is the right fit for them!

 Prospective students are also encouraged to sign up for a UW Academy Visit Day, where they will be allowed to meet and ask questions of Academy staff in a more intimate environment and take a campus tour.
 Visit Days occur throughout late January and early February, and priority will be given to current 10th graders.
-The RSVP for Visit Days for the 2024 application cycle is now closed.
+The RSVP for Visit Days for the 2026 admission cycle will be posted in late Fall or early Winter.

 Once the application process is complete, admitted students will have another chance to consider whether the UW is the right fit.
 During Decision Days in mid-May, students will shadow a current Academy student, meet with the Director of the Program, and get a chance to see what “a day in the life of an Academy student” is like.
-Admitted students will be contacted to participate in Experience Days when they receive their decision letters.
+Admitted students will be contacted to participate in Decision Days when they receive their decision letters.

 How to Apply